Chart Color Schemes

 Jindabyne has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-AreaSearch has identified 11 infrastructure projects that could impact the area.
-Key projects include Nugget's Crossing Shopping Centre Expansion, Jindabyne Mountain Bike and Adventure Park, Jindabyne Lakeside, and Lake Jindabyne Foreshore Upgrade.
-The following list details those likely to be most relevant.
+Eleven projects identified by AreaSearch are expected to impact the area significantly.
+Notable ones include Nugget's Crossing Shopping Centre Expansion, Jindabyne Mountain Bike and Adventure Park, Jindabyne Lakeside, and Lake Jindabyne Foreshore Upgrade.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.